-Most of Mikael’s shirts are very Columbo-esque wrinkled button-down shirts, including:
+Most of Mikael’s shirts are very Columbo-esque wrinkled button-up shirts, including:

-- A black button-down shirt with white buttons on the front placket.
+- A black shirt with white buttons on the front placket.

 A few commenters have pointed out that most of Craig’s shirts in the film are lightweight cotton poplin work shirts made by the American company Save Khaki United.
 Although the shirts offered during the filming are no longer available, the site still has very similar and very cool shirts that Mikael would wear.
 Thanks to Craig Richards and JM88 for pointing this out!
 The shirts are featured in a Youtube video by David Zarinsky of The Z Lifestyle.